damiencarbery/quotes/quotes.md

 # A list of Quotes

+"A genius is not born, but educated and trained." - László Polgár

+---

 "If you want to know how a lion hunts, don't go to the zoo.
 Go to the jungle." – Jim Stengel

 ---